Insights

 Improved Patient Care

 Interoperability ensures patient care transitions are seamless.
 When systems communicate, data flows effortlessly.
-Patients can access their own data, from their lab results to their blood tests and have a healthier relationship with their physicians.
+Patients can access their data, from lab results to blood tests and have a healthier relationship with their physicians.
 This, in turn, leads to better treatment.

 With seamless data flow, healthcare providers get a 360-degree view of a patient's health.
 This results in timely and accurate care.
-Wouldn't it be comforting to know that no matter which hospital or healthcare provider you go to, your health record speaks for you?
+Wouldn't it be comforting to know that your health record speaks for you no matter which hospital or healthcare provider you go to?

 At Tiga, we provide health authorities and regulators on account of citizens with this tremendous system.
-With personalized patient care, one can track your own health journey and take that data with oneself wherever one goes with their mobile phone.
+With personalized patient care, one can track your health journey and take that data wherever one goes with their mobile phone.
 And there is no chance for your data to be lost in archives.
-It can be utilized for years without getting lost and our highly interoperable and longitudinal systems make it much easier for one’s physician to provide the best treatment for all citizens.
+It can be utilized for years without getting lost.
+Our highly interoperable and longitudinal systems make it much easier for one's physician to provide the best treatment for all citizens.

 Improved Efficiency

-On top of all this, you can view your prescription on your phone as soon as you leave your hospital and quickly access your medicines when you go to the pharmacy.
-Thanks to the system we have developed, you can even learn the difference between the prices of equivalent medicines and make your choices accordingly.
+On top of all this, you can view your prescription on your phone when you leave your hospital and quickly access your medicines when you go to the pharmacy.
+Thanks to the system we have developed, you can learn the difference between the prices of equivalent medicines and make your choices accordingly.

 Research and Innovation